BaReinhard/Hacktoberfest-Data-Structure-and-Algorithms/README.md

 2. `git clone https://github.com/{your-username}/Hacktoberfest-Data-Structure-and-Algorithms`
 3. Code your files in the proper directory based on the instructions above
 4. add all your files `git add your/directory/path/to/file/` (see new directory structure above)
-5. commit your file changes `git commit -m "Whatever you did here, e.g. created linkedlist class in C++"`
+5. commit your file changes `git commit -m "Whatever you did here, e.g. created LinkedList class in C++"`
 6. push your changes `git push`
 7. Create a Pull Request to master on Web Page